skypilot-org/skypilot/docs/source/running-jobs/many-jobs.rst

     </details>

-We can now launch a job with different hyperparameters by specifying the envs.
+You can now use `--env` to launch a job with different hyperparameters:

 .. code-block:: bash